North American International Auto Show: 2022

-The 2022 show ran from September 17–25, with the media preview on the 14th and the charity preview on the 16th.
-The media preview was visited by President Joe Biden, and the charity preview featured a performance by Nile Rodgers & Chic.
+In 2022, the full NAIAS returned to Huntington Place, with the public show running from September 17–25, preceded by the media preview on the 14th and the charity preview on the 16th.
+The media preview was visited by then-U.S. President Joe Biden, and the charity preview featured a performance by Nile Rodgers & Chic.

-Returning from a three-year hiatus, the 2022 edition featured a redesigned layout, with the main exhibits and many events indoors at Huntington Place, and other events outdoors in nearby Hart Plaza.
-Stellantis, Ford, General Motors, Toyota, and Subaru were the only automakers with major exhibits on the convention floor, while Volkswagen had a smaller presence elsewhere at Huntington Place.
-Some other automakers, such as Nissan, Hyundai, and Mercedes-Benz, were represented by new vehicles on display on the convention floor, but without a branded exhibit.
+The 2022 edition featured a redesigned layout, with the main exhibits indoors on the show floor at Huntington Place, and other supporting events outdoors in nearby Hart Plaza.
+Stellantis, Ford, General Motors, Toyota, and Subaru were the only automakers with major exhibits on the convention floor, while Volkswagen had a smaller display in the lobby of Huntington Place.
+In recognition of Jeep ducking, Stellantis rented the World's Largest Rubber Duck for the show, which stood in the plaza outside Huntington Place.
+Many non-participating automakers, such as Nissan, Hyundai, and Mercedes-Benz, were represented by new vehicles on display on the convention floor, but without a branded exhibit.

-Stellantis rented the World's Largest Rubber Duck for the show, in recognition of a trend among Jeep owners.
-The duck stood in the plaza outside Huntington Place.